naviter/seeyou_file_formats/OpenAir_File_Format_Support.md

 >
 > Combining airspace shapes defined with `DA`  arcs with points defined as `DP` can result in inconsistencies in how airspace is displayed.
 Avoid using `DA` if possible.

-Defines an arc between two bearings, with its center set by a [V](#v:-variable-assignment) command before.
+Defines an arc between two bearings, with its center set by a preceding [V](#v:-variable-assignment) command.
 The direction is clockwise by default, but can be altered with `V`.

 Format:
 ```